benc-uk/kube-workshop/k3s/00-pre-reqs/readme.md

 # ⚒️ Workshop Pre Requisites

-In this workshop you'll be simulating a bare metal cluster on a VM.
-You'll also be using the VM to interact with the cluster, as opposed to your local machine.
+In this workshop you'll be creating a stand alone, single node K3s cluster on a VM.
+This VM will be in essence a simulation of what it's like to setup and run a K3S cluster on your own physical device.
+You'll also be interacting the cluster directly on the VM, as opposed to your local machine.
 You'll be using your local machine to create the Azure resources however.

 As this is a completely hands on workshop, you will need a few things before you can start: